The towns of the Amalfi Coast are located along the SS163, also known as the "Amalfi Drive", one of the most scenic coastal roads in the world:

 fifty twisting kilometers hug the dramatically beautiful coastline and lead visitors to the picturesque towns of the Amalfi Coast in a series of spectacular hairpin bends.

-If the curves begin to take their toll on your stomach or the heat of the summer sun is making driving uncomfortable, stop for a refreshing lemonade or crushed ice drink from one of the kiosks set up in the panoramic lay-bys along the road.
+If the curves begin to take their toll on your stomach or the heat of the summer sun is making driving uncomfortable, stop for a refreshing lemonade or crushed ice granita from one of the kiosks set up in the panoramic lay-bys along the road.

 Another problem on the Amalfi Coast is the lack of sufficient parking space.

-Whilst the towns do all have a number of public and private car parks, the cost of parking can be as much as 5.00 euro an hour.
+Though the towns do all have a number of public and private car parks, the cost of parking can be as much as €10 an hour.

-Remember also, that the historic centers of Positano and the other towns on the Amalfi Coast are often closed to traffic, especially in the summer months.
+Remember also that the historic centers of Positano and the other towns on the Amalfi Coast are often closed to traffic, especially in the summer months.

 You can rent mopeds in most of the towns on the Amalfi Coast.